knative/docs/docs/eventing/getting-started.md

 apiVersion: eventing.knative.dev/v1alpha1
 kind: Trigger
 metadata:
-  name: bar-display
+  name: goodbye-display
 spec:
   filter:
     sourceAndType:
-      source: bar
+      source: sendoff
   subscriber:
     ref:
      apiVersion: v1
      kind: Service
-     name: bar-display
+     name: goodbye-display
 END
 ```

-Here, the command creates a `Trigger` that searches for all `CloudEvents` of `source` `bar` and sends them to the event consumer `bar-display`.
+Here, the command creates a `Trigger` that searches for all `CloudEvents` of `source` `sendoff` and sends them to the event consumer `goodbye-display`.

 3. Verify that the `Triggers` are running correctly with the following command: